socketio/socket.io-website/source/docs/v3/broadcasting-events.md

 });
 ```

-## To all connected clients excepting the sender
+## To all connected clients except the sender

 ![Broadcasting to all connected clients excepting the sender](/images/broadcasting2.png)